Why Work With Us?

 What is commercial consent?

-If a client is interested in licensing a video for advertising campaign or TV production purposes, they may require signed Appearance Release forms, this is what we call Commercial Consent.
-What this means is that anyone that can be identified in the video must fill in this form in order to give their consent for their likeness to be used.
+If a client is interested in licensing a video for an advertising campaign or TV production purposes, they may require signed Appearance Release forms, which is what we call Commercial Consent.
+What this means is that anyone who can be identified in the video must fill in this form in order to give their consent for their likeness to be used.

 How will this affect your video?

 This is really good news!
-This means your video has peaked interest from our high paying buyers.
+This means your video has piqued interest from our high-paying buyers.

 If a client is interested in purchasing your video, we may ask you to put us in touch with the people in the video so we can check with the people who appear in the video if they are happy for the video to be used.
-Quicker we can get these permissions higher the chances of your video selling because some buyers won’t purchase a video if they can’t get consent from everyone in the video.
+The quicker we can get these permissions, the higher the chances of your video selling because some buyers won’t purchase a video if they can’t get consent from everyone in the video.

-If there are anyone under the age of 18 featured in the video, then we would need permission from one of the parents or the legal guardian of the child.
+If there are any individuals under the age of 18 featured in the video, then we would need permission from one of the parents or the legal guardian of the child.

 How do I get paid?

-Whatever we licence your video for, we split all the earnings with you.
+Whatever we license your video for, we split all the earnings with you.
 This means it is in our best interest to get you the best sales so we both win!

-We pay our contributors via PayPal, so if you don’t have one, we encourage you to get one as this is a very fast, secure and cheapest money transfer service especially if you live abroad.
+We pay our contributors via PayPal, so if you don’t have one, we encourage you to get one as this is a very fast, secure and cheap money transfer service, especially if you live abroad.

 Many videos either continue to generate revenue after years of being in our archives, or they sell for the first time after a long period.
-Our team and clients are constantly looking years back in our archive to supply the best content for the purpose for our clients.
-Sometimes it can take a single sale to bring your video in the eyes of the right clients and it can snowball the earnings!
+Our team and clients are constantly looking back years in our archive to supply the best content for the purpose for our clients.
+Sometimes it can take a single sale to bring your video to the attention of the right clients, and it can snowball the earnings!

-Most of the time payment is the following month, however please bear in mind that sometimes it can take up to 8-12 weeks depending on the client because some media outlets will have their own payment cycles that we simply have no control over, so please be patient.
+Most of the time, payment is the following month.
+Please bear in mind that sometimes it can take up to 8-12 weeks, depending on the client, because some media outlets will have their own payment cycles that we simply have no control over, so please be patient.

 How much will I get paid?